Overview

 (including publicly traded REITs), equities, ETFs (including ETFs in the gold and precious metal

-registered securities to help diversify a portfolio when applicable.
+may use other registered securities to help diversify a portfolio when applicable.

 C. Client Tailored Services and Client Imposed Restrictions